India and Russo-Ukrainian war (2022–present): Trade

-After the start of the Russian invasion of Ukraine and because of international sanctions against Russia, it started to provide oil and chemical fertilisers at discounted rate to India, increasing India-Russia bilateral trade volume from $13 billion [2021-2022] to $27 billion within 2022 making it largest oil and fertiliser supplier to India.
+After the start of the Russian invasion of Ukraine and because of international sanctions against Russia, Russia began selling oil and chemical fertilisers at discounted rate to India, increasing India-Russia bilateral trade volume from $13 billion [2021-2022] to $27 billion within 2022 and making Russia the largest oil and fertiliser supplier to India.
 During 2022–23, India became one of the largest trade partners of Russia, primarily through the purchase of Russian oil.
 In August 2024, India became the largest importer of Russian oil, overtaking China.
 India imported 35-40% of its oil from Russia in 2024, up from 3% in 2021.

 In December 2023, India's External Affairs Minister S. Jaishankar met Putin and Foreign Minister Sergey Lavrov over a five-day visit, praising the two countries' "all-time high" trading volume, praising the trade as "balanced", "sustainable" and providing "fair market access".

 On 12 December 2024, Russian state oil company Rosneft agreed to supply nearly 500,000 barrels of crude oil per day to Indian private refiner Reliance, the largest oil supply deal between the two countries in their trade history.

 In July 2025, India became Ukraine's largest diesel supplier, providing 15.5% of imports—up from 1.9% a year earlier, according to NaftoRynok.
 Exports averaged 2,700 tonnes daily, routed mainly via Romania and Turkey.
 The fuel aided Ukraine and, according to Indian media, analysts suggest that some of it may have been refined from Russian-origin crude although the official sourcing data remained undisclosed.
 This occurred while the U.S. imposed tariffs on India over its Russian oil imports.
 In July 2025, the US announced its first "secondary tariff," targeting India to penalize its trade with Russia.
 Beginning 27 August 2025, Indian exports have faced an extra 25% tariff or a total baseline tariff of 50%.

-In August 2025, US Treasury Secretary Scott Bessent accused India of profiting from reselling Russian oil, saying "This is what I would call the Indian arbitrage — buying cheap Russian oil, reselling it as product.
+In August 2025, US Treasury Secretary Scott Bessent accused India of profiting from reselling Russian oil, saying, "This is what I would call the Indian arbitrage — buying cheap Russian oil, reselling it as product.
 They’ve made $16 billion in excess profits — some of the richest families in India."

+In August 2026, in the backdrop of Ukrainian attacks on Russian oil infrastructure and other shortages in fuel, Russia imported 70% of its oil products, including gasoline, from India.
+At the same time India was the second largest importer of crude oil and coal from Russia.
+Centre for Research on Energy and Clean Air reported a huge jump in imports as compared to previous terms.